andresanunezt/countries-api/README.md

 # Motivation
 As a child, I would spend hours searching the web and different encyclopedias trying to learn as much as I could about different countries.
-This is a tribute to my younger self.
+With this CLI, you can  learn about different cuntries' aspects in seconds.

 # Installation
 Make sure you have the following Gems installed: